Whistler Backcountry skiing

 1 person: $495/day

 Overnight trips please add $50/day surcharge

-Please note that we offer a 5% discount if bookings are confirmed and pre-paid 4 weeks or more in advance; or, if there are 2 or more ski guides hired for any one date/group.
+Please note that we offer a 5% discount if there are 2 or more ski guides hired for any one date/group.

 All rates are based on one Ski Guide per group of backcountry skiers, and includes ski guide/instruction services, technical equipment (avalanche safety kit and all glacier/mountaineering gear if required), instructional materials, and trip organization.

 Rates do not include 5% GST, lift access fees, food, personal ski touring equipment, transportation costs, or gratuities.

 Included in your cost, Canada West Mountain School supplies the following (if required):

 - and, of course, the expert guidance of our local ACMG guides!